 During the 2005/2006 farm survey a total of 244 stock crossings, were identified as being subject to the Accord definition in Tasman District.
-By the end of the 2008/2009 dairy season 93% (227) of the regular crossings had been improved such that cattle do not access the waterway.
-This accomplishment meant that Tasman District, as a whole had already met the 2012 Accord target.
+By the end of the 2008/2009 dairy season 93% (227) of the regular crossings had been improved such that cattle do not access the waterway. accomplishment meant that Tasman District, as a whole had already met the 2012 Accord target.
 Although this accord target has been met, it is encouraging to report that dedicated farmers are continuing to bridge the last remaining crossings in the District.
-The final results from the 2010/2011 survey show that a further five regular crossings have been eliminated.
-Four culverts/bridges were installed, and one crossing has been removed as the land that was being accessed by the crossing is now not a part of the grazing rotation.
-From this survey, 95% (232) of the regular crossings on Fonterra Supply farms have been improved such that cattle do not access the waterway.
+Five regular crossings were eliminated last season and a further four (three being on one farm) were eliminated this season.
+From this survey, 96% (236) of the regular crossings on Fonterra Supply farms have been improved such that cattle do not access the waterway.
 This means Tasman District as a whole meets the 2012 target of regular 90% of crossings points having bridges.
-However, there are still a handful of significant crossings in terms of size and potential environmental impact in that remain Tasman.
+However, there are still a handful of significant crossings in terms of size and potential environmental impacts that remain in the district, three of these being addressed at the time of the writing of this report.
+All farms that have crossing remaining have been made aware of the rules contained in Part IV that relate to stock access to water.